 Plan A New Zealand HoneymoonWords by Susan Moynihan

 There is so much to see and do for a New Zealand honeymoon, that any visit would ideally include multiple stops.
-DID’s current issue (Fall 2017) has a great itinerary that includes water fun in Bay of Islands, tastings in wine country and only-in-NZ adventure in Queenstown.
-If you have more time, here are two more spots worth visiting.
+Below is a great itinerary that includes two spots worth visiting.

 Though not the country's capital (that would be Wellington), Auckland is NZ's largest city and home to the biggest international airport, so many visitors connect though here.
 The so-called “City of Sails” (named for all of the boats that ply its offshore islands and waterways) is well worth exploring if you have an extra day or two.